maltezfaria/ImplicitIntegration.jl/docs/src/specializations.md

 current_figure() # hide
 ```

-The figure above illustrates the difference between using default bounds (based on interval arithmetic) and Bernstein polynomial bounds for quadrature generation.
-The right panel shows how using Bernstein polynomial bounds results in more efficient and accurate quadrature points (red dots) around the zero level set of the implicit function.
-Note the significant reduction in the number of evaluated boxes and the tighter approximation of the curve.
+The figure above illustrates the difference between using default bounds (based on interval
+arithmetic) and Bernstein polynomial bounds for quadrature generation (triggered by passing
+a `DynamicPolynomial.Poly` object to `quadgen`).
+The right panel shows how using Bernstein
+polynomial bounds results in more efficient and accurate quadrature points (red dots) around
+the zero level set of the implicit function.
+Note the significant reduction in the number of

-For polynomial implicit functions, the Bernstein form automatically provides derivative information, which is crucial for Newton-based refinement steps in our quadrature algorithm.
-This combination of tight bounds and derivative information makes Bernstein polynomials particularly effective for implicit surface integration.
+evaluated boxes and the tighter approximation of the curve.